What Not To Do When Filing for Bankruptcy

 Transferring Property to Family or Friends

 This is illegal and a certain way to derail your bankruptcy efforts.
 You are not allowed to transfer any assets for the purpose of protecting them.
+Look into other ways in which you can keep your house in bankruptcy.

 Not Doing Your Research